 - The Fortified for Safer Living program provides specific information on ways that builders and contractors can build safer buildings and improve their market position.

-- Their Open for Business program aims to help businesses plan and prepare for natural disasters.
+- Their Business Continuity Planning program aims to help businesses plan and prepare for natural disasters.